Guest post by long-term traveler Jacqueline Boss

 Most of these jobs are in stunning locations, which means your leisure time will be full of free outdoor recreation opportunities.

 Many people you meet will enjoy being in nature.
 They might like hiking, kayaking, camping, and hanging out at the beach or the lake.
-Especially at places where employees eat meals together, it’s incredibly easy to find someone to adventure with for the day.
+You could even finding yourself heading off to climb Mount Kilimanjaro in 2021.
+Especially at places where employees eat meals together, it’s incredibly easy to find someone to adventure with for a day or two.

 How to find jobs, apply, and get hired